 Here’s how it works.

-I’ve personally saved hundreds of dollars using this method of obtaining a cheap flight, most recently to save money on flights in Colombia, but I also saved nearly 700 euros on last minute emergency flight from Bulgaria to the UK a year back.
+I’ve personally saved hundreds of dollars using this method of obtaining a cheap flight, most recently to save money on flights in Colombia.
+Still, I also saved nearly 700 euros on a last-minute emergency flight from Bulgaria to the UK a year back.

 Recommended by Sarah Carter from ASocialNomad

 Heading abroad?
 Use ExpressVPN to access your social media accounts, unblock your favorite entertainment sites, and stay connected with friends and family.
 Oh, and get cheaper flights, of course.

 You can get 3 extra months free of ExpressVPN when signing up for a 1-year plan.
 That’s a 49% saving and a monthly cost of just $6.67!
 You also get a 30-day money-back guarantee.

 Skyscanner is a popular website that compares flights, hotels, and car rental options worldwide, helping you save more.